Leica Q Typ 116 vs Nikon D100

-The Leica Q (Typ 116) and the Nikon D100 are two enthusiast cameras that were announced, respectively, in June 2015 and February 2002.
+The Leica Q (Typ 116) and the Nikon D100 are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and February 2002.
 The Q Typ 116 is a fixed lens compact, while the D100 is a DSLR.
-The cameras are based on a full frame (Q Typ 116) and an APS-C sensor.
-The Leica has a resolution of 24 megapixel, whereas the Nikon provides 6 MP.
+The cameras are based on a full frame (Q Typ 116) and an APS-C (D100) sensor.
+The Leica has a resolution of 24 megapixels, whereas the Nikon provides 6 MP.

 The physical size and weight of the Leica Q Typ 116 and the Nikon D100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the Q Typ 116 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D100 is considerably larger (61 percent) than the Leica Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the D100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the D100 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D100 and their specifications in the Nikon Lens Catalog.